Metal Detecting Old Homesteads

 If you see old, ornate wrought iron fences, or remnants of them, that also indicates that the property is older.
 The quality of fences was much better in the past, so look for differences from what you see today.
 Fences were also made of rock or wood, and it was common for old homesteaders to hide things under fence posts.
 A lot of hunters neglect those areas, so you might get lucky with your metal detector.

 When you search the yards of old homesteads, you may find areas where trees used to be.
 Look for round depressions in the ground or flowers that are in a circle.
 Those areas likely had a tree growing there that has long since been cut down.
-In the days before air conditioning, people would spend time sitting under the trees in the shade, and they may have lost coins or other valuables from their pockets.
+In the days before air conditioning, people would spend time sitting under the trees in the shade, and they may have lost coins or other valuables, like gold or relics, from their pockets.

 It’s also a good idea to check out any areas where you see trees or bushes that seem like they don’t belong – especially if they are all in a row.
 They may have been planted on a homestead that no longer exists.
 Hunt around them and also inspect the area a little closer.
 You may find parts of old walls or fences.